Dear Students!

 Important tasks: Admissions, annulment of negatively assessed exams, recognition of exams

-Official Decision
+Official Notice

-Legal Remedy
+Legal Challenge

-(Partial) Performance
+(Partial) Deliverable

-Important: Attendance is not a performance
+Important: Attendance cannot be a deliverable

 General Academic Regulations

-- Regular vs. extraordinary students: Regular students are those with a completed Matura certificate, university entrance qualification exam, or a foreign university entrance qualification recognized by Austria.
+- Regular vs. extraordinary students: Regular students are those with a completed Matura certificate, university entrance qualification exam, or a foreign university entrance qualification recognized in Austria.
 Extraordinary students have not (yet) met these criteria but are nevertheless enrolled at the university.
 Extraordinary students can already take exams but cannot obtain a degree.
 All extraordinary students must pay tuition fees (€363.36 per semester; or €726.72 for third-country nationals).

 - Course Types: